 - Keep them occupied with drawing paper fastened to an old clipboard, old-fashioned travel games like I Spy, movies on a portable DVD player or educational and fun iPad or smartphone apps.
 Wiki Sticks are also fun to bring along (and bonus, they won't make a huge mess in the car like Playdoh).

 - Let them play DJ.
 Hook up your phone's playlist to the car stereo and let your little one choose the songs.

 You can find more road trip hacks here.

 Pick Your Route: Any way you slice it, it’s a long drive.
 The drive on I-5 is both incredibly boring and long, so one suggestion is to take 101 on the way down and I-5 on the way home (or vice versa).
-That way, you can plan to be on the flattest, straightest, stinkiest part of the drive (Harris Cattle Ranch) in the dark, when there’s no scenery to miss.
+That way, you can plan to be on the flattest, straightest, stinkiest part of the drive (Harris Cattle Ranch).

 If You're Taking 101: